bertob/scrollwheel/README.md

 ## Usage

 1. Create a new Bookmark in your browser.
-2. Use the content of `scroolwheel.js` as the bookmark's URL.
+2. Use the content of `scrollwheel.js` as the bookmark's URL.
-3. Click the bookmark while you're on a website and enjoy being made painfully aware of how much time you're wasitng.
+3. Click the bookmark while you're on a website and enjoy being made painfully aware of how much time you're wasting.

 ## License
 AGPLv3, because I can.